huttonbenj/Recipe-Manager-SPA/README.md

 - **User Authentication**: Secure login and registration
 - **Responsive Design**: Mobile-first, works on all devices
 - **Real-time Validation**: Client and server-side validation
+- **Favorites & Bookmarks**: Save recipes as favorites or bookmark them for later
+  - Heart icon to favorite recipes you love
+  - Bookmark icon to save recipes for future reference
+  - Dedicated pages for viewing favorites and bookmarks
+  - Intuitive UI with filled/unfilled icons to show status

 ### Bonus Features